davidtchiu/davidtchiu.github.io/teaching/cs455/hwk6.exhash/index.md

 1. Upon running your program, your main method must accept a single command-line argument:
     - Local bucket size (integer): This is the maximum number of tuples that can be stored per block.
     - Key length (integer): This is the number of bits that constitute a key.
+    - You may assume that an integer will be given for both parameters (e.g., and not a double, or a string).

 2. After receiving the above input, create a default extendible hash index, with global index ($$i$$) and local index ($$j$$) initialized to 0, which means you will have $$2^i = 1$$ entry in your global index that points to the sole local bucket, which is empty.